These blue bedroom ideas will help turn any sleep space into a tranquil retreat.

 1. White and blue always works, but add depth with tones

-An eternal favorite in the bedroom, you’re unlikely to fail with a white and blue color scheme.
+Decorating with blue is an eternal favorite in the bedroom, you’re unlikely to fail with a blue and white bedroom ideas.
 Fresh but calming, the combination works with any blue – but if you want to add interest to this classic pairing, bring in more than one.

-Using many tones of the same blue will add depth to your room.
+Using many tones of the same color will add depth to a blue bedroom.
 Here, a dark blue four poster bed is paired with soft furnishings in a purer tone of the same hue, while a densely patterned wallpaper gives an illusion of a lighter tint.

 2. Go big with navy blue